ayanrajpoot10/ssh-ify/README.md

 - **WebSocket Support:**
   - SSH protocol can be tunneled over WebSocket, allowing browser-based or cloud-native SSH clients to connect.

-> **Note:** Accounts created with ssh-ify work seamlessly with all SSH-over-WebSocket clients, including popular tools like HTTP Injector, DarkTunnel, and similar apps.
+> **Note:** Accounts created with ssh-ify work seamlessly with all SSH-over-WebSocket clients, including popular tools like HTTP Injector, DarkTunnel, and [Tunn](https://github.com/ayanrajpoot10/tunn) (my own SSH WebSocket client), as well as similar apps.
 Simply use your ssh-ify username and password in your preferred client, set the WebSocket host/port, and connect securely through the proxy.

 ---